Let us help you with:

 Apply a cold cloth, or preferably a frozen element wrapped around a tea towel to the area to ease the swelling.
 Remember, an injury or accident involving your jaw may mean you need to attend your local hospital.

-If you have suffered a dental emergency, please get in contact with us right away so we can provide you with the necessary care.
+If you have suffered a dental emergency, please get in contact with us right away so we can provide you with the necessary care or advice.